Mother of slain New Haven teen holding remembrance in honor of her son

 Tyrick just finished 8th grade when he was killed on July 16, 2017.
 Tyrick’s family tells News 8 that he liked basketball, dancing, and was looking forward to high school.

-News 8 was told Mayor Toni Harp will be there along with other mothers who have lost their children to gun violence.
-The remembrance is said to start at 11 a.m. on Tuesday.
+Mayor Toni Harp was there along with other mothers who have lost their children to gun violence.

+No arrest has been made in this case.
+There is a $50,000 reward for information leading to a conviction.

 ==